Homepage

 The word "rôtie" sounds more like roasted piece of meat, but the ancient translation for toast was "rôtie".
 Now we use the english word "toast" for breakfast or tea time but "rôtie" or "croûtons" in this case.
 However, "rôtie" is more proper.
 A roast beff would spell "rôti" without "e" at the end.

 How to use calvados once you are back on the Henry's Fork of the Snake River.
-March 2001 for my friend Ben W.
+March 2001 for my friend Ben Widman.

 Dear Ben,